The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

 \subsubsection{HD~100453}

-GAPlanetS data were collected for HD100453 for one night in 2017 and two nights in 2018.
-The outer M dwarf companion HD100453 B and a previously known background star at similar separation to the North East are easily resolved, as seen in Figure \ref{fig:widecomp_zoom}.
+GAPlanetS data were collected for HD~100453 on one night in 2017 and two nights in 2018.
+The outer M dwarf companion HD~100453~B and a previously known background star at similar separation to the northeast are easily resolved, as seen in Figure \ref{fig:widecomp_zoom}.
 No additional point-source candidates are apparent in the imagery, including in the combination of the two 2018 datasets.
-A gallery of all HD100453 epochs is shown in Appendix \ref{sec:allepochs}, Figure \ref{fig:hd100453}.
+A gallery of all HD~100453 epochs is shown in Appendix \ref{sec:allepochs}, Figure \ref{fig:hd100453}.

-HD100453 is a wide M star companion, robustly recovered in both H$\alpha$ and Continuum imagery in all GAPlanetS epochs, though it is saturated in all epochs except for the May 2 2018 short exposure dataset.
-For this reason, we extract astrometry and photometry from the companion only from this epoch As the M dwarf companion is well-characterized \citep{Collins2009, Wagner2018b}, we do not examine it in detail in this work, however we do provide astrometry and photometry estimates for the recovery epoch in Table \ref{tab:detections}.
+HD~100453~B is a wide M star companion, robustly recovered in both H$\alpha$ and continuum imagery in all GAPlanetS epochs, though it is saturated in all but the 2018 May 2 short exposure dataset.
+For this reason, we extract astrometry and photometry from the companion only at this epoch, and these values are given in Table \ref{tab:detections}.
+As the M dwarf companion is well characterized \citep{Collins2009, Wagner2018b}, we do not examine it in detail in this work.

-HD 100453 B exhibits H$\alpha$ excess, a clear indication of ongoing accretion.
-In contrast, the known background star to the Northeast is fully removed through ASDI except in the case of the deepest dataset, when some excess remains because the background star is saturated.
+HD~100453~B exhibits H$\alpha$ excess, a clear indication of ongoing accretion, and an estimate for its accretion rate is given in Table \ref{tab:detections}.
+In contrast, the known background star to the northeast of the primary star is fully removed via ASDI except in the case of the deepest dataset, when some excess remains because the background star is saturated (see Appendix \ref{sec:allepochs}, Figure \ref{fig:hd100453}).